thaituanUIT/SpikingDQN/v2/README.md

 8. Decrease Horizontal Aspect Ratio (Taller)
 9. **Trigger/Terminate** (Indicates the object is found)

-The agent receives a positive reward (+1) if the Intersection Over Union (IoU) with the ground truth improves, and a termination bonus (+3) if it halts with an IoU > 0.5.
+The agent receives a positive reward (+1) if the Intersection Over Union (IoU) with the ground truth improves.
+To prevent "lazy" premature terminations, the trigger action grants a proportional termination bonus (`nu * iou`, e.g. up to +3.0) if it halts with an IoU > 0.5, heavily incentivizing the agent to perfectly frame the object.

 ## Available Methods